 - Failing to approve the medical treatment and testing you need

 - Not filing the Form WC-6 Wage Statement that tells you how your weekly workers compensation check was calculated

 - Not paying temporary partial disability benefits when you are working a light duty job

 These are just a few of the things I see workers compensation insurance companies do wrong.
 There are a number of others as well.

-One of the questions I get asked a lot is whether you can sue workers compensation when they do something wrong.
+One of the questions I get asked a lot is whether you can sue the workers compensation insurance company when they do something wrong.
 This article discusses how a workers compensation claim resembles a lawsuit as well as the differences between the two.

 How does a workers compensation case work?

 A workers compensation case provides you with benefits that cover a lot of your damages when you suffer an injury at work.
 Workers compensation pays for medical treatment and testing you need because of your injury.
 It also pays benefits when you are out of work because of your injury.
 In addition, it pays you benefits if you suffer a permanent impairment as a result of your work injury.